iteratec/codingdojo_openapi/vet-zentral-spring/README.md

 the service will create a file based DB on the first run, thanks to the property `spring.sql.init.mode` in the `application.properties`.
 This needs to be disabled when the file based DB is kept between runs - otherwise there will be an error on start up, where the init db script fails.

+The service provides a swagger ui to interact with under: http://localhost:8080/swagger-ui/index.html